dadhi/FastExpressionCompiler/README.md

 - Nested lambdas
 - Constructor and method calls, lambda invocation
 - Property and member access
-- Equality and `?:` operators
+- Equality and `?:`, `??`, `?.` operators
+- Expression.Assign, Block and TryCatch
+- Ariphmetic operators

 What is not supported:

-- `??`, `?.`, bitwise, and ariphmetic operators
+- Bitwise operators
-- Expression.Block and declarative expressions added in .NET 4.0
 - Check an open issues for more details

 __Note:__ The current limitations may be lifted by wrapping not yet supported expression into method or property.